 - a.
 For Regular season matches (one course involved): - 1.
-Captains will list their match rosters in GG in handicap order from low to high.
-The two lowest Course Handicap players must be paired together and play as the number one team followed by the next two lowest and so on.
+Captains will list their match rosters in GG in 12-month LHI (Low Handicap Index) order from low to high.
+The two players with the lowest indexes must be paired together and play as the number one team followed by the next two lowest and so on.
 The host Course Slope will be used automatically to determine player's Course Handicaps.
-(Players with equal course handicaps may be paired in the sequence of the captain's choice).
 Eight players from each team will be paired in one of four "four-ball" groups and play all 18 holes.
 Each hole played is worth 1 point.
 Each Match is worth an additional 2 points.
 Therefore, 80 points are in play for the overall Team match.
-The team that earns a majority of points (401⁄2) wins the Team match and receives 2 Record Points in their Pod Standings.
-All points mentioned above will be split in case of a tie. - 2.
-Once both rosters are listed, the host captain will prepare scorecards for the four matches to be played at their course (9E.).
+The team that earns a majority of points

+(401⁄2) wins the Team match and receives 2 Record Points in their Pod Standings.
+All points mentioned above will be split in case of a tie.

+- 2. Once both rosters are listed, the host captain will prepare scorecards for the four matches to be played at their course (Interclub Rule 9E.).
 Confirm tee times and remind players and opposing captain accordingly. - 3.
 Discuss local rules with staff and be prepared to communicate to all players on day of match. - 4.
 Remind players to record each player's gross score (or most likely score) on each hole and return their scorecard to the host captain. - 5.
-Host captain MUST SUBMIT (WITHIN 24 HOURS) each players hole-by-hole gross score in the Tournament Software (USGA TM) following the match.
+Host captains MUST SUBMIT (WITHIN 24 HOURS) each player's hole-by-hole gross score in the Tournament Software (GG TM) following the match.
 Save the scorecards for at least two weeks.

 b.
-For Playoff matches only where two courses are involved:
+For Playoff matches where two courses are involved:

-- 1. Captains will list their match rosters order from low to high course handicaps based on their home tee.
-NOTE: Use your Home Course Slope rating to determine handicaps.
-(Players with equal handicaps may be paired in the sequence of the captain's choice). - 2.
+- 1. Captains will list their match rosters in order from low to high LHI based on their home tee.
+NOTE: Use your Home Course Slope rating to determine handicaps. - 2.
 From the first four (4) lowest course handicap players, select any two (2) players to play at home while the remaining two (2) will compete on the opponent's course. - 3.
 Repeat the process for the next set of four players, etc. - 4.
-In USGA TM, you will see two playoff screens (one for your Home match and one for the Away match). - 5.
-Captains will inform their players as to who will play at home and who will play at the opponent's course and list both home and away rosters accordingly in the Tournament Software (USGA TM).
+In GG TM, you will see two playoff screens (one for your Home match and one for the Away match). - 5.
+Captains will inform their players as to who will play at home and who will play at the opponent's course and list both home and away rosters accordingly in the Tournament Software (GG TM).
 Both captains must agree to minor lineup adjustments not in accordance to #2. - 6.
-Each host captain will prepare scorecards for the two matches to be played at their course (9.E.)
+Each host captain will prepare scorecards for the two matches to be played at their course (Interclub Rule 9.E.)
 Confirm tee times and remind players and opposing captain accordingly. - 7.
 Discuss local rules with staff and be prepared to communicate to all players on day of match. - 8.
 Remind players to record each player's gross score on each hole and return their scorecard to the host captain. - 9.
 At the end of both matches, the captains will contact each other to determine the score.
 In case of a tie (40 to 40) the lowest handicap teams at each course will play "sudden death" one hole at a time until a winner is determined.
-This will require the captains to contact each other (by phone or text) after each playoff hole.
+This will require the captains to contact each other (by phone or text)

+- after each playoff hole.
 "Sudden death' playoffs should start at the 1st hole if available.
-(See 22.F.) - 10.
-Host captains MUST SUBMIT before 11:59pm on day of match each player's gross score in USGA TM following the match.
+(See Interclub 22.F.) - 10.
+Host captains MUST SUBMIT before 11:59pm on day of match each player's gross score in GG TM following the match.
 Save the scorecards for at least two weeks.